Hemayet Uddin

-Apart from centrally coordinated Mukti Bahini and Mujib Bahini, a vast number of local resistance armies were formed during the liberation war of Bangladesh against Pakistani occupation.
+Apart from centrally coordinated Mukti Bahini and Mujib Bahini (Bangladesh Liberation Forces), a vast number of local resistance armies were formed during the liberation war of Bangladesh against Pakistani occupation.
 Hemayet Bahini (The Hemayet Force) was a notable one of them.
 It operated in the Gopalganj and Barishal region of the country and was successful in harassing and restricting the movement of Pakistani armed forces in the region.

 Before the war, Hemayet Uddin was a Havildar of the East Bengal Regiment of Pakistan army.
 He also worked as an instructor at the Pakistan Military Academy in Abbottabad.
 He was cashiered from service in 1970 on account of political agitation.